 • In West Yorkshire, this is being carried out by the secretive West Yorkshire Association of Acute Trusts.
 It is estimated this will cut costs by £8.8m – helping the West Yorkshire and Harrogate Integrated Care System to make its required efficiency cuts of over 1.1% this financial year.
 If it fails to do this, it will lose extra NHS funding which has been earmarked to stop the System running a deficit.
 Then all hell would break loose from the government’s NHS quangos and more NHS cuts would follow.

 Call to action!
-Ask your elected representatives and/or local newspaper questions about the cost-cutting enforced centralisation of West Yorkshire hospitals’ pathology labs – questions and contact details are at the end of this blog post
+Ask your elected representatives and/or local newspaper questions about the cost-cutting enforced centralisation of West Yorkshire hospitals’ pathology labs – particularly questions about patient safety, effective staff working and commercial interests.
+(More info about these issues below.)

 In early August, Leeds Teaching Hospitals received £12m capital funding to set up a single pathology Laboratory Information Management System across West Yorkshire and Harrogate.